 Digitising audio cassette tapes

 I also offer a service digitising audio cassette tapes.
-The output files will be in .wav format (unless another file format is preferred), which is a high quality and uncompressed file format (i.e. the digital audio equivalent of 'high res').
+The output files will be in WAV and MP3 format (unless another file format is preferred), which are high quality file formats.
 The prices for this service are as follows (based on the most common length of audio cassette tape):

 Discount is available for bulk orders.